LocalApps.com: Mobile Apps, User-Controlled

 Device as Authority

 Authority patterns instead of consensus models.
 Simple delegation, clear control.
-This is enabled by P2PDA (Peer-to-Peer Device Authority) — the software architecture pattern that makes Local-Only collaboration possible.
+This is enabled by P2PDA (Peer-to-Peer Device Authority) — the software architecture pattern that makes Local-Only sharing possible.

 Data In, Insight Out — But Locally